 The Public Policy and Sustainability Committee (PPSC) is responsible for identifying, evaluating and monitoring SD and climate-related trends and risks that could affect business activities and performance.
 The PPSC makes recommendations to the board and monitors compliance with the company’s policies, programs and practices regarding:

-• Health, safety, security (excluding cybersecurity).
+• Health, safety and security (excluding cybersecurity).

 • Environmental protection.